Jim Edmonds: 2008–2009: Padres, Cubs, and off-year

 On December 14, 2007, the Cardinals traded Edmonds to the San Diego Padres in exchange for prospect David Freese.
 As part of the deal, the Cardinals also agreed to pay part of Edmonds's 2008 salary.
 Edmonds' 241 home runs with the Cardinals are the fourth-most in franchise history.
-On May 9, 2008, the Padres released him after hitting only .178 with one home run in 90 at bats.
+On May 9, 2008, the Padres released him after hitting only .178 with one home run in 90 at-bats.

 On May 14, 2008, the Chicago Cubs, in need of a left-handed bat, signed Edmonds to a one-year contract of which the Cubs were only responsible for the league minimum.
 He started the next day against his former team, the Padres, and went 1-for-4.
-Edmonds was not well-received initially by the fans in Chicago, but after joining the Cubs, he hit over .300 with 8 home runs in his first six weeks.
+Edmonds was not well-received initially by the fans in Chicago, but after joining the Cubs, he hit over .300 with eight home runs in his first six weeks.
 On June 21, 2008, Edmonds hit two home runs in the fourth inning against the Chicago White Sox.

 Edmonds did not play in 2009 because he did not receive what he considered a good offer.
 In January 2010, he announced his intention to return to the majors, saying, "Last year was a mistake.
 I should have played somewhere."

 2010–2011: Return and retirement

 On January 28, 2010, Edmonds signed a minor league deal with the Milwaukee Brewers.
 The Brewers added him to the major league roster on March 25.

 On August 9, 2010, Edmonds was traded to the Cincinnati Reds in exchange for Chris Dickerson.
 Both Edmonds and Dickerson had to clear waivers because the non-waiver trade deadline had already passed.
+In 86 total games, he batted .276 with eleven home runs.
+He hit a home run on September 21 but immediately left the game due to injury.
+It ended up being the final at-bat in his career.

 On February 4, 2011, Edmonds signed a minor league contract with the St. Louis Cardinals; however, after continuing symptoms from a strained Achilles tendon suffered during the 2010 season, Edmonds officially announced his retirement from baseball on February 18, 2011.

 Broadcasting career

 On March 14, 2013, Fox Sports Midwest announced that they had hired Edmonds to join their St. Louis Cardinals broadcasting crew.
 Edmonds initially served as an analyst during Cardinals Live pre-game and post-game broadcasts.
 He replaced Cal Eldred, a former Cardinal pitcher who had broadcast for FSM for four years and was moving on to become a special assistant in the Cardinals organization.
-Since 2016, Edmonds has alternated between the "Cardinals Live" studio role and serving as a color commentator in the booth for certain games.
+Since 2016, Edmonds alternated between the "Cardinals Live" studio role and serving as a color commentator in the booth for certain games.
+Edmonds left the Cardinals broadcast team prior to the 2025 season.

 Edmonds has expressed a desire to one day be a part of the Cardinals ownership group.